jewlofthelotus/SlickQuiz-WordPress/readme.txt

 = Is there a way to email user scores and answers? =

 Yes, if you "Enable sharing buttons" from the SlickQuiz Options page, your users will have a button to email their results at the end of the quiz.
 Currently, this feature does not capture all answers - only the user's overall score and ranking.

+= How do I make sure Facebook share includes my quiz image? =

+To customize Facebook share content, it's best to use a plugin like: [Add Meta Tags](http://wordpress.org/plugins/add-meta-tags/) to set [Facebook's Open Graph meta](https://developers.facebook.com/docs/plugins/checklist/) data on a page by page basis.

+Each Facebook Open Graph meta data tag that you enter should look something like this:

+`<meta property="og:image" content="http://www.xxx.com/images/xxx.jpg" />`

 = Can I put the same quiz on the same page multiple times? =